Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 Robert Louis Stevenson's "Requiem"

 Robert Louis Stevenson is the older poet, born in 1850, died in1894.
 A. E. Housman was born in 1859 and died in 1936.
-After Robert Louis Stevenson died in 1894, his short poem, "Requiem," was inscribed on his tombstone:
+After Robert Louis Stevenson died in 1894, his epitaph was carved on his tombstone.
+The epitaph was later published as a poem and given the title, “Requiem."

 Under the wide and starry sky